 Therapy of delayed puberty

-The first priority is the elimination of possible reasons for the disease.
-Furthermore, oestrogens and gestagens need to be substituted.
+The first priority is excluding possible causes of the disease.
+Furthermore, estrogens and gestagens should be administered.

 Popular Exam Questions Regarding Malfunctions of Puberty